cmacdonnacha/react-boilerplate/README.md

 ## CI/CD

-This boilerplate uses [Github actions]([github-actions]) to continuously test, build and deploy.
+This boilerplate uses [Github actions][github-actions] to continuously test, build and deploy.
 You can see the workflow file in the [workflows](.github/workflows/continuous-integration-workflow.yml) folder.

 ![https://i.imgur.com/Zzmgfl5.png](https://i.imgur.com/Zzmgfl5.png)